Wesxdz/kahlo-yawn/_posts/hoop_monster_pow.md

 Truly, what a melodramatic boy's sterling silver tears I am.
 That's my creation story.
 That's how I became lead turquoise goddess programmer on the civilization simulation team at Computer Fantasy, and we're building an Athabascan interface to an advanced virtual society's economy.

-We aim to play, we aim to serve: indigenous game developers' servers to tribal casinos, and in virtual reality, to captivate the globe with modern Navajo lingo in a fantasy world with persistent autonomous virtual kin dreamin' up robot sheep to build luxury arch and plateau archology towers for the matriarchy.
+We aim to play, we aim to serve: indigenous game developers' servers to tribal casinos, and in virtual reality, to captivate the globe with modern Navajo lingo in a fantasy world with persistent autonomous virtual kin dreamin' up robot dibé to build luxury arch and plateau archology towers for the matriarchy.

-We're givin' you the sacred no cap, ya? on our galaxy-maker game **Hoop Monster POW!**
+We're givin' you the sacred no cap, ya? on our galaxy-maker breakup game **Hoop Monster POW!**

 (my character design is on the left, I *always* wear a red puffer jacket)